Veterinarians get asked this question all the time: “Which treat is best to give my dog?”

-Because every pet is an individual with their own personality and preferences, some treats may be accepted readily, whereas some pets require a little trial and error before you find the treats they love.
+Because every pet is an individual with their own personality and preferences, some treats may be accepted readily.
+In contrast, some pets require a little trial and error before you find the treats they love.

 With pet individuality in mind, let’s explore what sorts of treats are ideal for dogs – treats that are pretty good, treats to avoid, best treats for puppies, and best treats for senior dogs.